The Hippo Story

 After much effort the hippo was prodded from the mud and water that resembled its natural habitat and was reloaded back onto the train car.
 Soon afterward the Hutto school adopted the hippopotamus as its mascot and as early as 1923 the hippo appeared on official Hutto High School graduation announcements.
 Hutto is the only community in the United States with the hippo as its mascot.

 Residents and businesses proudly tout their hippo spirit with concrete hippos that are displayed throughout the community.
-At last count, there were over 3000 concrete hippos in the community.
-Many choose to paint their hippos to coordinate with their business or home decor, but the purists in town like to leave their hippos au natural.
+At last count, there were over 3,000 concrete hippos in the community.
+See where some are located with our interactive Hippo Tour map.
+You'll see that many choose to paint their hippos to coordinate with their business or home decor, but the purists in town like to leave their hippos au natural.

 To purchase your own concrete hippo contact the Hutto Area Chamber of Commerce.